The Twelfth: Why are bonfires lit in Northern Ireland?

 The bonfires can also raise tension if they are located close to nationalist areas.

-There is also the issue of safety if bonfires are close to people and properties as well as their environmental impact.
+There is also the issue of safety if bonfires are close to people and properties, as well as their environmental impact.

 What is burnt at a bonfire?

-Bonfires are largely constructed from wooden pallets and household waste, but old tyres are often placed in the centre to make the fire burn more effectively, subsequently releasing toxic fumes.
+Bonfires are largely constructed from wooden pallets and household waste, but old tyres are sometimes placed in the centre to make the fire burn more effectively, subsequently releasing toxic fumes.

 More eco-friendly beacons have been appearing around Northern Ireland in the last few years.